alexkenley/vibe-code-checker/README.md

 ### Step 3: Build the Scanner

+> **What is this step doing?** This step creates a special container with all the scanning tools pre-installed.
+You only need to do this once.

 1. **Open a terminal/command prompt**:
    - On Windows: Press Win+R, type "cmd" and press Enter
    - On Mac: Open Terminal from Applications > Utilities